-An asset of the University usually held in the form of currency and coin and used to make changes for departmental cashiering functions.
+An asset of the University usually held in the form of currency and coin and used to make change for departmental cashiering functions.

-Cash or cash equivalents used to make payments to Human Subjects and related expenses as authorized by the research award.
+Cash used to make payments to human subjects and related expenses as authorized by the sponsored project.

 Use of Funds